uwidcit/sub-uploader/readme.md

 ## Configuration

-The application now uses a unified `config.json` file that automatically synchronizes between the GUI and command-line interfaces.
+The application now uses a `config.json` file that loads into the GUI on startup with manual save functionality.

-### Automatic Configuration Sync
+### Configuration Workflow

-- **GUI (app.py)**: Automatically loads settings from `config.json` on startup and saves changes in real-time
+- **GUI (app.py)**: Automatically loads settings from `config.json` on startup
+- **Manual Save**: Click "Save Configuration" button to save changes to `config.json`
 - **CLI (uploader.py)**: Reads configuration from `config.json` at runtime
-- **Unified Settings**: Changes made in the GUI are immediately available for CLI usage and vice versa
+- **Unified Settings**: Saved changes from GUI are immediately available for CLI usage

 ### Initial Setup